Small Yellow Cake (6 Inch)

 - Preheat oven to 350F.
 Lightly grease one 6-inch round cake pan then line the bottom with parchment paper.

-- In a medium bowl, sift together the flour, cornstarch, baking powder, salt, and baking soda.
+- In a medium bowl, sift together the flour and cornstarch then stir in baking powder, salt, and baking soda.

-- In a large mixing bowl, beat together the butter and sugar until light and creamy, about 2 minutes.
+- In a large mixing bowl (using paddle attachment if using a stand mixer), beat together the butter and sugar until light and creamy, about 1 minute.

-- Beat in the egg and vanilla (it will look curdled).
+- Scrape down the bowl then beat in the egg and vanilla (it will look curdled).

 - Add the flour mixture alternately with the buttermilk, adding the flour in 3 additions and the milk in 2 additions (begin and end with dry ingredients).

 - Transfer the batter to the pan.
-Bake 20-25 minutes or until a toothpick inserted in the middle comes out with a few crumbs (no wet batter).
+Bake 20-25 minutes or until a toothpick inserted in the middle comes out clean.
 Cool for about 15 minutes, run a knife along the edge of the pan to loosen, and invert onto a cooling rack.
 Cool right-side-up.

 - Once cool, decorate with frosting of choice.